GuillaumeDMMarion/traffic-lights/README.rst

 sumoDqn.py
 ------------

-Script for initiating the sumo environment and training reinforcement learning through Keras and Tensorflow.
+Script for initiating the sumo environment and training the reinforcement learning model through Keras and Tensorflow.

 sumoDqnTest.py
 ------------